Art, Music, Design

 By the way: The higher education institute’s approach is quite important.
 For example, some degree programmes are more practical and some more theoretical.
 That’s why it’s advisable to compare the higher education institutions in advance with regard to their content and methods.
 In addition, although music studies often overlap with the fields of musicology and/or music pedagogy, note that musicology and music pedagogy are different fields of study.

 You can study music to earn a Bachelor’s degree, a Master’s degree or a teaching degree.
 Depending on the higher education institutions and the specific course of study, you will complete your studies with a Bachelor/Master of Arts, a Bachelor/Master of Music or a Bachelor/Master of Education or with a state examination.
 The teacher training programme is usually offered by universities, whereas the other programmes are usually offered by conservatoires.
-The Bachelor’s degree normally has a standard period of study of eight semesters, the Master’s degree of four semesters and a teacher training course lasts seven to nine semesters.
+The Bachelor’s degree normally has a standard period of study of eight semesters, the Master’s degree of four semesters and a teacher training course lasts six semesters for a Bachelor‘s and four semesters for a Master‘s degree.

 If you do not have a general higher education entrance qualification or equivalent, but can demonstrate an above-average artistic-musical talent, you may still be admitted to a degree programme!